NeilBvungidzire/expressMongoBackend/README.md

 # expressMongoBackend
-beginners boilerplate for creating an express backend that communicates with a mongo database guide to creating
+beginners boilerplate for creating an express backend that communicates with a mongo database